Hero background

 Chili Jam

-A category celebrating tasteful, mature, and spicy cosplay photography.
-It recognizes artistic, character-driven erocosplay that highlights style, mood, and body aesthetics without crossing into explicit content.
-A space to honor the photographers whose work fuels a major part of the cosplay scene yet often goes under-appreciated.
+A category represents refined, mature, and alluring boudoir cosplay photography.
+It celebrates character-driven work that emphasizes style, atmosphere, and body aesthetics through tasteful sensuality without crossing into explicit content.
+This category honors photographers whose work is an important part of the cosplay scene but is often overlooked.

 Category Submission Rules